harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 └─ README.md
 ```

-If I have to work with multiple scripts, I make sure to create subfolders within the `data/` and `figures/` so that I don't end up with a huge dumping ground of files.
+If I have to work with multiple scripts, I always make sure to create subfolders within the `data/` and `figures/` folders so I don't end up with a huge dumping ground of files.

 #### Setting the Working Directory